-My first use outside the house was in my backyard on the lawn and on my patio block area.
-It was one of out first warm days of the year, it felt good to sit and feel the sun.
-I was very comfortable, I could have stayed a lot longer but had things to do.
-On the following day, I visited Yentile Farm Recreational Facility.
-This is a former farm converted into a recreational facility.
+My first use outside the house was in my backyard on the lawn and on my patio block area on one of out first warm days of the year; it felt good to sit and feel the sun.
+I was very comfortable, I could have stayed seated a lot longer, but had things to do.
+The following day, I visited Yentile Farm Recreational Facility, a former farm converted into a recreational facility.
 I picked a spot on a grassy area near the edge of the facility.
-Now that the snow was gone the wind really felt warm on this 80 plus degree day.
-The chair setup in seconds, and soon I was comfortable and stable.
+The snow was gone and the wind really felt warm on the 80 plus degree day.
+The chair setup in seconds, soon, I was comfortable and stable.
 I am at an age where I have some trouble getting out of a chair, but not this one.

 With warmer weather, I will be spending more time at Silver lake.
-The is a beach area as well as a grassy area.
-I have a new camera which I will be using for bird pictures.
+There is a beach area as well as a grassy area.
+I have a new camera which I will use for bird pictures.
 Having a comfortable seat while waiting for birding is important.
 I have a few places in mind like Horn Pond, the Rail Trail in Pepperhill, and Harold Parker State Forest.

 I like the structure of the Pico Arm chair, it looks strong and durable.
 It is also comfortable and stable while sitting in it.
-I am surprised there was no provision to carry it as a backpack or a hand grip for carrying.
+I am surprised there wasn’t a feature enabling me to carry it as a backpack or a hand grip for carrying.

 For most of the last month, it was not the most suitable weather to test an outdoor item due to rain and cool temperatures.
 When the weather improved, I got quality time using the GCI Pico Arm chair.
 When the weather was hot, I could answer a question from a local reader in my review.
 I will get into comfort and more on the chair back storage Caddy.